-Students with a medical condition, an IEP or a 504 plan may be eligible for testing accommodations such as extra breaks, extended time, etc. Contact the student's case manager or school counselor and/or complete the College Board SSD application.
+Students with a medical condition, an IEP or a 504 plan may be eligible for testing accommodations such as extra breaks, extended time, etc. The SAVHS principal or AP testing coordinator can help make such accommodations.
+Learn more about accommodations for college board exams.

 Students already approved for AP testing accommodations do not need to re-apply.
 The deadline for first-time applications is February 23.
 It takes at least seven weeks for non-emergency applications to receive approval.